Dimev/slsg/README.md

 # How to use it
 `yassg new [name]` to initialize a new project.
-This will create a directory with that name, a `site.toml` file, the content directory, style, static and lib directory (TODO)
+This will create a directory with that name, a `site.toml` file, the content directory, style, static and lib directory

+`yassg init` initializes the current directory as a new site, if it's empty

-content is for the site, lib is for lua scripts, style is for sass stylesheets, static is for statically accessible files
+`site/` is for the site, `lib/` is for lua scripts, `styles/` is for sass stylesheets, `static/` is for statically accessible files

-The completed website is output to `public/`
+The completed website is output to `public/`, or the folder specified by `-o` or `--output`

 `yassg build` builds the site by looking at the first found `site.toml` file in the current or any ancestor directories